0xsomesh/0xsomesh.github.io/_posts/2022-12-08-ethernaut-challenges.md

 ## double entry point

 This challenge has a bunch of contracts.
-After enough staring, I understood what's happening and checking the validation code from ethernaut's repository.
-Clearing this challenge was pretty easy.
+After enough staring, I understood what's happening and after checking the validation code from ethernaut's repository, clearing this challenge was pretty easy.

 Create a Bot which raises alert regardless of the call and that's it.

 ```solidity
 contract Bot is IDetectionBot {